'A day of joy': Brittney Griner makes WNBA season debut after being jailed in Russia - KESQ

 “I appreciate everything a little bit more, all of the small moments, like, ‘Oh, I’m so tired I don’t want to go to practice today,’ that has changed, honestly,” she said.
 “Tomorrow is not guaranteed, you don’t know what it’s going to look like.
 I feel a lot older somehow, too.”

-The 32-year-old center’s immediate goal is to be able to play an entire game by the All-Star break in mid-July.
+The 32-year-old center’s immediate goal is to play an entire game by the All-Star break in mid-July.
 She played 25 minutes Friday.

 “I hope to be exactly where I want to be,” Griner said.
 “Just getting back to how I was before all this happened.”